Coeria/digitalgarden/_notes/Roses.md

 I like roses for their scent and how big they can get.

 Unfortunately, the floriculture industry is an unsustainable business.
 For roses, human rights have been violated and the environment has been abused.
-The film *L[OVE, WOMEN & FLOWERS* (AMOR, MUJERES & FLORES)](https://www.festival-cannes.com/en/f/amor-mujeres-y-flores/) documents the working conditions of flower cultivation laborers.
+The film [*LOVE, WOMEN & FLOWERS*](https://www.festival-cannes.com/en/f/amor-mujeres-y-flores) (AMOR, MUJERES & FLORES). documents the working conditions of flower cultivation laborers.
 At the beginning, it poses the question: "What's the cost of producing beauty?"
 I will ask this question more.